 Section 8.
-Recruitment
+Recruitment and Succession Planning

 The City of Goldsboro is committed to employing the best-qualified candidates for approved positions while engaging in recruitment and selection practices that comply with all applicable federal and state employment laws.
-Although the City does not utilize a formal succession plan, it is recognized that succession planning is an integral component of the City's recruitment and selection process, no employee, identified and/or targeted by succession planning, shall be guaranteed or promised succession to any current or future vacant position.
-The City's has stated a formal procedure for recruitment, selection and promotion which shall be the guidelines by which all vacancies are filled.
-See Appendix C for additional information regarding the Recruitment process.
+The City has a policy of utilizing succession planning and, while succession planning is an integral component of the City's recruitment and selection process, no employee, identified and/or targeted by the Succession Planning Committee, shall be guaranteed or promised succession to any current or future vacant position.
+The City's stated procedure for recruitment, selection and promotion shall be the guidelines by which all vacancies are filled.

+See Appendix C for additional information regarding Recruitment and Succession Planning.